Services

 What is the benefit of an Occupational Therapist performing CST?

-As an occupational therapist (OT), I have education and clinical knowledge of the neurobiology of our bodies and how dysfunction causes physical and mental health difficulties.
-These difficulties then impact how people perform in their daily life tasks.
+As an occupational therapist (OT), I have education in and clinical knowledge of the neurobiology of our bodies and how dysfunction causes physical and mental health difficulties.
 I have been trained in a variety of modalities to help people with their overall health and task performance, but I have found that CST addresses the root of many of the problems.
 An additional benefit to being an OT is I am able to welcome and work with clientele that may have severe physical, cognitive, and social/emotional disabilities.